-- To reduce the backlog of police crash reports to three months by the end of 2007. - To implement a new territory-wide motor vehicle crash file (data warehouse) by the end of 2007. - To complete the redesign of the driver licensing, motor vehicle registration and driver history files and transition these files to a relational database environment by the end of 2008. - To promote the electronic field data capture of crash and citation incident reporting including, a review of the Police Department's incident reporting form, to as to the extent possible include the element so the MMUCC elements. - Seek a user friendly data analysis software tool, to provide users with the capability to answer questions within minutes, and provide more in-depth capabilities to aid in the process of problem identification. - Update the VITRD crash report, and facilitate the move towards full electronic reporting, but realizing the need to maintain a paper form as well. - Update the VITRD instruction manual and provide "train-the-trainer" workshops for the Police Department, so that officers can train their peers to use the application.
+- To reduce the backlog of police crash reports to three months by the end of 2008. - To implement a new territory-wide motor vehicle crash file (data warehouse) by the end of 2008. - To promote the electronic field data capture of crash and citation incident reporting including, a review of the Police Department's incident reporting form, to as to the extent possible include the element so the MMUCC elements. - Update the VITRD crash report, and facilitate the move towards full electronic reporting, but realizing the need to maintain a paper form as well.
+Planned Countermeasures

-- Goals and objectives listed above will be accomplished through the use of section 408 funds once approved by NHTSA and section 406 funds. - Specifically 406 funds will be used to allow for the full adoption of the VI Traffic Records Database, by the Police Department.
-Currently the application is only being used by the traffic officers. - Section 406 funds will also be used to integrate a user friendly analysis software (to be identified) info the database the equipment and training necessary for the entire police department to capture traffic crashes electronically. - The integration of the Bureau of Motor Vehicle (BMV) driver and vehicle files into the VI Traffic Records Database.
+- Goals and objectives listed above will be accomplished through the use of section 408 funds once approved by NHTSA and section 406 funds. - The integration of the Bureau of Motor Vehicle (BMV) driver and vehicle files into the VI Traffic Records Database.
 Integration of the BMV files will allow the officers to scan the vehicle or drivers information into the database to populate the necessary fields into the traffic report, and to provide real time information for officers on patrol. - Provide funding for a Coordinator to assist in the full development of the traffic records Program.
-This contract will include planning, program implementation, monitoring and evaluation of traffic records activities. - Section 408 funds will be used to address those area listed in the application made to NHTSA in June 2006. - Section 402 funds will pay for a NHTSA sanctioned traffic records assessment that will be conducted in January of 2007.
+This contract will include planning, program implementation, monitoring and evaluation of traffic records activities. - Section 408 funds will be used to address those area listed in the application made to NHTSA in June 2007.